Know Before You Swim

-Learn more about these offerings and check back soon for reservation times.
+Visit the Y to swim laps, perfect your stroke, and bond with family.
 Remember, reservations are required.
-They open at midnight two days prior to the reservation start date.
+They open at 6:00 am two days prior to the reservation start date.

 Learn about safe, socially-distanced ways to enjoy the water at the Y. These activities are offered just for members.

 TIP: Enter in the opposite ends of the lane to maintain social distancing.
 Please rest at opposite ends of the lane, or stop short of the end of the lane to maintain at least 6 feet of social distance while resting.

 Here's how we'll work together to keep you and fellow swimmers safe during your visit.
 Click the "Learn More" button below for more information about safely visiting the Y.

 In order to reduce touchpoints, we're asking members to bring some things from home.
 These items include towels, goggles, kickboards, fins, belts, and noodles.